ramonhagenaars/barentsz/README.md

 ## ❄ Changelist

 ### 1.1.0 [2020-08-05]
-* Added the `here` function that return the directory of the caller of that function.
+* Added the `here` function that returns the directory of the caller of that function.
 * Added the `discovery` function that can conveniently find types using the current dir and a given class.
 * Added `exclude` to `discover_classes` to allow for excluding one or more types from discovery.
 * Fix for double discovered classes.